 As with all cosmetic procedures, it’s best to research and consult with a plastic surgeon who will listen to your particular concerns and formulate a unique treatment plan, rather than approaching a doctor with a specific procedure in mind.
 "Often, people come in complaining about their droopy eyelids, asking me for upper eyelid surgery, when in fact what they need is a brow lift,” says Dr. Jason.
 The difference is subtle.
 “When the eyelid skin is hanging low at the outer edge of the eye, that’s likely an indicator for a brow lift.
 When it’s sagging more over the eyelashes, that’s when we do the upper blepharoplasty," he says.

 Brow lift procedures usually take about one to two hours.
 The type of anesthesia, local or general, largely depends on the patient's comfortability.
 Dr. Friedman generally recommends local anesthesia with sedation for his endoscopic brow lift surgery, as he finds there is significantly less swelling and more rapid recovery, whereas Dr. Jason typically performs his coronal and temporal lifts under general anesthesia.
 Patients undergoing only a brow lift can go home the same day; those who combine the surgery with a facelift and/or other surgical procedures are encouraged to stay overnight.
 At home, patients should diligently follow their plastic surgeon’s instructions, which include washing hair very gently and avoiding strenuous exercise and excessive chewing.
 To minimize swelling, Dr. Friedman advises patients to get up and out of bed as soon as possible.
-Dr. Jason suggests patients apply ice water cold compresses for 48-72 hours, keep their head elevated while sleeping for about 2-3 weeks, and stick to a low salt diet for 3 months post-operation.
-“In most cases, bruising and swelling subside sufficiently within the first few weeks, but can persist for up to 3 months,” says Dr. Jason.
-Depending upon the surgeon, the technique used, and whether or not it’s combined with other procedures, brow lift surgery ranges from about $4,000 - $12,000.
+Dr. Jason suggests patients apply a cold compress for 48 to 72 hours, keep their head elevated while sleeping for about two to three weeks, and stick to a low salt diet for three months post-operation.
+“In most cases, bruising and swelling subside sufficiently within the first few weeks, but can persist for up to three months,” says Dr. Jason.
+Depending on the surgeon, the technique used, and whether or not it’s combined with other procedures, brow lift surgery ranges from about $4,000 to $12,000.

-Complications after brow lift surgery are rare, but in addition to the typical risks associated with anesthesia, can include hematoma (collection of blood underneath the skin), scalp itching, and loss of sensation (which generally returns by one year but may be permanent).
+Complications after brow lift surgery are rare, but in addition to the typical risks associated with anesthesia, can include hematoma (collection of blood underneath the skin), scalp itching, and loss of sensation (which generally returns after one year but may be permanent).
 “Headaches after brow lift procedures are also quite common,” says Dr. Jason.
 Besides these medical risks, the biggest danger of undergoing a brow lift is an unsatisfactory result.
-According to Dr. Jason, “If a person isn’t happy because they feel like their brows are still too low, that’s a relatively simple fix - they can repeat the surgery.
-But if it’s the opposite - if their surgeon pulled the mid-forehead too tightly and they look surprised all the time - that’s almost impossible to correct.
+According to Dr. Jason, “If a person isn’t happy because they feel like their brows are still too low, that’s a relatively simple fix –they can repeat the surgery.
+But if it’s the opposite –if their surgeon pulled the mid-forehead too tightly and they look surprised all the time– that’s almost impossible to correct.
 This is why it’s so important for people to seek out board certified plastic surgeons."